Children of the Day & Marsha were featured on Justin Ryan's Southern Gospel Sissy

-I wrote below about having written me first song 50 years ago.
-But here we are in 2020 and I think everyone is struggling with something.
-Happily, Nashville musicians know how to pull off remote recording sessions, so I put out a new CD/recording called Stand Closer.
-It was released today on Apple Music and iTunes, but if you're a little older, like me, you may still want a CD.
+I wrote below about having written my first song over 50 years ago.
+But here we are in 2024 and I think everyone is struggling with something.
+Happily, Nashville musicians know how to pull off remote recording sessions, so I put out a new CD/recording called Stand Closer in 2022.
+It was released on Apple Music and iTunes, but if you're a little older, like me, you may still want a CD.
 If you do, let me know!!
 And leave some message about how you like it!!
 Justin Ryan made a music video of it that you can see here:

 Welcome to BALM Ministries Website

 "If Larry Norman is to be called the father of Christian Rock, then Marsha Stevens certainly deserves to be known as the mother of contemporary Christian music, a title that Christian Century and others have bestowed upon her.
 She was the leader of what is considered to be the world's first contemporary Christian music group, Children of the Day, and she has continued as a solo artist to produce albums of worship-oriented and edifying adult contemporary pop.
 As such, she remains the progenitor of what, by 2002, would become the single most popular genre in the contemporary Christian music market." - Excerpt from "The Encyclopedia of Contemporary Christian Music", Sept.
 2002